-He has given keynote talks on “Logistics Education,” in The First Sino-US Logistics Forum in 2005, “The Success of ISyE in Georgia Tech,” at Industrial Engineering Greater China Conference in 2012, “The Future of Industrial Engineering from a Rearview Mirror,” at 3rd International Asia Conference on Industrial Engineering and Management Innovation in 2012, “The Industrial Engineering Education in US – design strategies and examples,” at First National Industrial Engineering Education Forum, 2013, and “ISE and Sustainability,” IISE Regional Conference in 2018.
+He has given keynote talks on “Logistics Education,” at The First Sino-US Logistics Forum in 2005, “The Success of ISyE in Georgia Tech,” at Industrial Engineering Greater China Conference in 2012, “The Future of Industrial Engineering from a Rearview Mirror,” at 3rd International Asia Conference on Industrial Engineering and Management Innovation in 2012, “The Industrial Engineering Education in the US – design strategies and examples,” at First National Industrial Engineering Education Forum, 2013, and “ISE and Sustainability,” IISE Regional Conference in 2018.

 He has won the best paper award for IIE Transactions on Design & Manufacturing in 2009, Most Intellectual Award from Georgia Tech Ambassadors in 2009, Advisors for CICMHE Design competitions, the IISE student honor society Alpha Pi Mu and IIE Innovations in Curriculum Competition for “An Effective Approach to Integrated Learning in Capstone Design” with Steve Hackman and Joel Sokol, 2012.